pvthejas/module4-git-basics/exercise-1/README.md

 4. On your machine, open up this file (`exercise-1/README.md`) in a text editor of your choice

-5. In the `README.md` file, below these instructions, add an ordered list of what you ate for breakfast today
+5. In the `README.md` file, below these instructions, add an ordered list of what you ate for breakfast today: A little bit of quinoa

 6. Using your terminal, add and commit the changes you've made to your repository